getludic/ludic/docs/web-framework.md

 **`Request.url_for(endpoint: Callable[..., Any] | str, ...)`**

 This method is available on the `ludic.web.requests.Request` object.
-It generates and `URLPath` object for given endpoint.
+It generates and `URLPath` object for a given endpoint.

 **`Endpoint.url_for(endpoint: type[RoutedProtocol] | str, ...)`**

-This method is available on a component based endpoint.
+This method is available on a component-based endpoint.
 It has one small advantage over the `request`'s method -- if the destination component defines the same attributes, the path parameters are automatically extracted so you don't need to pass them via key-word arguments.
 Here are examples:

 - `ContactForm(...).url_for(Contact)` - Even though the `ContactForm` endpoint requires the `id` path parameter, it is automatically taken from `ContactForm(...).attrs` since the type of `ContactForm[ContactAttrs]` and `Contact[ContactAttrs]` are the same.
-- If these attributes types are not equal, you need to specify the URL path parameter explicitly, e.g. `ContactForm(...).url_for(Foo, id=self.attrs["foo_id"])`
+- If these attribute types are not equal, you need to specify the URL path parameter explicitly, e.g. `ContactForm(...).url_for(Foo, id=self.attrs["foo_id"])`
-- if the first argument to `url_for` is a the name of the endpoint, you need to always specify the URL path parameters explicitly.
+- if the first argument to `url_for` is the name of the endpoint, you need to always specify the URL path parameters explicitly.

 ### Handler Responses